 “A tanning bed will never provide you with the vitamin D that you need, nor is it safer than tanning outdoors,” says Deborah Sarnoff, MD, a clinical professor of dermatology at NYU School of Medicine.
-Inside a tanning bed you’re mainly exposed to ultraviolet A (UVA) light, not to the ultraviolet B (UVB) light that helps your skin produce vitamin D. “So you are increasing your risk of skin cancer without receiving any benefit!”
+Inside a tanning bed you’re mainly exposed to ultraviolet A (UVA) light, not the ultraviolet B (UVB) light that helps your skin produce vitamin D. As a result, tanning beds increase your risk of skin cancer.

-Don’t forget diet as an important source of vitamin D. Up your intake of foods rich in this nutrient, such as:
+Don’t forget diet as an important source of vitamin D. Increase your intake of foods rich in this nutrient, such as:

 “Healthy people have been popping these pills, but they should not continue taking vitamin D supplements unchecked,” says Muhammad Amer, MD, MHS.
 “At a certain point, more vitamin D no longer confers any survival benefit, so taking these expensive supplements is at best a waste of money.”

 Overdoing it on vitamin D could even be risky.
 Too much of this vitamin can cause calcium to build up in your blood, leading to side effects ranging from constipation to kidney stones.
 Before you buy a supplement, check with your doctor to make sure the amount meets your dietary needs without exceeding them.